electronics-and-drives/ml2tikz/README.md

 Cadence SKILL function, which can be used to create a *tikzpicture* of a *maskLayout*.
-This is especially useful for theses, publications and presentation.
+This is especially useful for theses, publications and presentations.

 ## Installation